s3851481/Ticket-System/README.md

  3. Select the new status of the ticket by typing the number that represents the status.

  4. Congratulations you have changed the status

+  Admin Login

+ You must enter admin details in order to login as admin.
+For testing purposes the admin login is as follows.

+ Email: admin@cinco.com
+ Password: Admin

+ 1. Select login from the main menu.

+ 2. Enter the admin details listed above.

+ 3. Congratulations you have now logged in as an Admin.

+Print Report

+1. select "print report" from the Administrator menu.

+2. enter a date in the displayed format for start date i.e. (dd/mm/yyyy)

+3. enter a date in displayed format for end date.

+4. Congratulations you can now view all tickets for the period listed.